xiix0/scam/README.md

-Hell is empty and all the devils are here.
+Soap and education are not as sudden as a massacre, but they are more deadly in the long run.
-		-- Wm.
-Shakespeare, "The Tempest"
+		-- Mark Twain